Projects per year

 Research Interests

-Fiona Clark completed her PhD in Hispanic Studies at Queen’s University Belfast in 2003, focusing on the Gazeta de Literatura de México (1788-1795) and the developing role of periodical literature and science in eighteenth-century Mexico.
+Fiona completed her PhD in Hispanic Studies at Queen’s University Belfast in 2003, focusing on the Gazeta de Literatura de México (1788-1795) and the developing role of periodical literature and science in eighteenth-century Mexico.

 In 2005 she became postdoctoral fellow in the History Department of St Patrick’s College Drumcondra, Dublin, funded by the Irish Research Council for the Humanities and Social Sciences.
 This fellowship enabled her to undertake a new project investigating the role of an eighteenth-century Irish military physician in colonial Mexico.
 This research was then further funded to continue at QUB by the AHRC and the Wellcome Trust.